 It’s a little-known feature, but back in 2015, Google added a ‘block sender‘ option to Gmail.
 Before it was introduced, users had to create a specific email filter to ensure that certain emails didn’t end up in their inbox.

 Spam is probably the number-one reason you’ll want to block emails on Gmail.
-In 2018, spam accounted for around 45% of all emails sent, or approximately 14.5 billion spam emails a day.
+Spam accounts for around 45% of all emails sent, or approximately 14.5 billion spam emails a day.

 Of course, not all email senders you’ll want to block are going to be spammers.
 There are occasions where you may have personal contacts or single senders that you need to block.
 No matter the case, here’s how to block emails on Gmail

 How to Block an Email Address in Gmail